qoderpurnanand/Swan-Documentation/Systems/Dispersion_Correlation/Nifty 50 Correlation/readme.md

 The goal of this strategy is to identify when implied correlation is low, indicating that index option premiums are undervalued relative to that of stock options.

 ## Objective:
 To exploit the correlation between Nifty and it's constituents.
-This can be achieved by buying at-the-money (ATM) index option straddles and simultaneously selling at-the-money straddles in the options of the index components on a weighted basis, for this version of the backtest.
+This can be achieved by buying index option straddles and simultaneously selling straddles in the options of the index components on a weighted basis, for this version of the backtest.

 Ideally, with perfect correlation, the stocks should run up or fall equally with the index, in which case both our longs and shorts will make money.
 It is a delta neutral strategy.
 We trade the Implied correlation between the index and it's constituents.